 Stock footage agencies

-Another option for stock video footage is to seek out stock footage agencies, then buy the video clips you need.
+Another option for royalty-free stock footage is to seek out stock video agencies, then buy the video clips you need.
 Again, stock footage agencies are a very traditional way of obtaining stock footage.
 It’s a great option for those productions with a big budget, like Hollywood studio films, television and Internet advertisements, and so on.

 Independent videographers and filmmakers probably won’t have the funds to purchase stock video clips from agencies.
 Nevertheless, if your documentary project or vlog gets good financial backing, then these agencies might be worth some consideration.

 Another path to stock footage is to turn to the public domain.
 A legal term for non-copyrighted media, as well as media protected by free licenses, public domain stock video clips are those available to all.
 For instance, a bunch of early 20th century films and musical recordings have now passed into the public domain, where they can be found and used by anyone.

 Stock videos in the public domain are free to use.
 As noted above, they tend to be older video clips, like old educational films, newsreels, and government documentaries.